 Promoting Achievement in School through Sport (PASS) is a project-based, year-long, daily course for middle and high school students that is informed by the positive aspects of sport culture.
-Using an interdisciplinary academic approach to learning, PASS students identify the Fundamentals of Athletic Mastery (FAMs) and apply the FAMs to a project in which they set two major goals—one to improve their physical performance in a particular way and another to improve their overall academic performance.
+Using an interdisciplinary academic approach to learning, PASS students identify the fundamentals that lead to mastery in athletics or Fundamentals of Athletic Mastery (FAMs) and apply the FAMs to a project in which they set two major goals—one to improve their physical performance in a particular way and another to improve their overall academic performance.

 During the first semester, the students identify the FAMs and develop an action plan to apply them to their two goals.
 For the second semester, the students carry out their plan, monitor their progress, study the results, and conduct a thorough evaluation of why they did or did not reach their goals.